kengho/garland/README.md

 end
 ```

-This will make polymorphic relation, storing id and type of relation in `belongs_to_id` and `belongs_to_type` fields of `Config`.
+This will make polymorphic-like relation, storing id and type of relation in `belongs_to_id` and `belongs_to_type` fields of `Config`.
 Be sure that this won't spoil your other non-garland models' relations.

 ```